waleedGeorgy/Secrets-PassportJS/README.md

 import passport from 'passport';
 import LocalStrategy from 'passport-local';
 ```
-2. Setting up the express-session and using it as middleware for your express application.
+2. Setting up the express-session and using it as middleware for the ExpressJS application.
+The express-session function takes the form of `session({ options })` that are documented <a href='https://www.npmjs.com/package/express-session'>here</a>.
+This will create a session object and attach it to every request made by the application `req.session`.
 ```js
 const app = express();